robertovg/robertovgGatsbyjs/README.md

 ### Avoiding exploitation of the window.opener API.

-I found another magic plugin to avoid this problem and additionally process markdown external native markdown links to a safe links using the proper solution (rel="nofollow noopener noreferrer").
+I found another magic plugin to avoid this problem and additionally process external native markdown links to a safe links using the proper solution (target='\_blank' rel="nofollow noopener noreferrer").